 As Seralini himself concluded upon reviewing these results, “It is rather bizarre and problematic that no U.S. government agency has required independent long-term health studies before releasing these (GE) organisms into the environment.
 It is unbelievable that only industry conducts the tests here.”

-To date, the FDA has not required any independent testing to verify the safety or potential health effects of these genetically modified products in our food supply, despite the fact that more than 50 countries have already banned or require labeling of GMO’s–including the European Union, Japan, China, and Russia.
+To date, the FDA has not required any independent testing to verify the safety or potential health effects of these genetically modified products in our food supply, despite the fact that more than 50 countries have already banned or require labeling of GMO’s–including many in the European Union, Japan, and New Zealand.

 At the very least, these facts should give consumers pause.